Biden pitches huge budget, says Dems will 'get a lot done'

 “It is great to be home,” Biden told reporters after his first working meeting at the Capitol with lawmakers since becoming president.
 “It is great to be with my colleagues, and I think we are going to get a lot done.”

 Democrats’ accord on their overall $3.5 trillion figure was a major step for a party whose rival moderate and progressive factions have competing visions of how costly and bold the final package should be.
-Many agree that bolstering lower-earning and middle-class families, and raising taxes on wealthy people and big corporations to help pay for it, would nurture long-term economic growth and pay political dividends in next year’s elections for control of Congress.
+But many of them say bolstering lower-earning and middle-class families, and raising taxes on wealthy people and big corporations to help pay for it, would nurture long-term economic growth and pay political dividends in next year’s elections for control of Congress.

-The Democrats' agreement on a topline spending figure is merely an initial move that leaves the toughest, unresolved work for later.
+Democrats' agreement on a topline spending figure, while significant, is merely an initial move that leaves the toughest decisions for later.
 They must translate their plan into legislation with specific spending and revenue figures, then line up the needed votes to enact it, a process likely to grind right through autumn.

 With unanimous Republican opposition likely, Democrats would need support from all their lawmakers in the 50-50 Senate and could lose no more than three votes in the House.